ericschulman/sandbox/structural_break/readme.md

+# em-2007-structural-break

+This contains my rough understanding of the test in [Elliot and Muller 2007](https://www.princeton.edu/~umueller/confintP.pdf).
+It's supposed to be implementing the test in proposition 2.
+   - The testing process systematically loops over all potential break points.
+   - Instead of approximating using a normal distribution, the critical values are rooted in rigorous theoretical results concerning squared integrals of Brownian bridges.
+   - By ordering integral values obtained from the simulated paths, the code estimates critical values critical for conducting hypothesis tests regarding structural break analysis.

 # structural-break-3-akm

-This file tests for a structural break based on the concepts presented in [Andrews et al. 2020](https://economics.mit.edu/sites/default/files/2023-06/normmaxpaper.pdf).
+This file tests for a structural break based on the concepts presented in [Andrews et al. 2021](https://economics.mit.edu/sites/default/files/2023-06/normmaxpaper.pdf).
 The specific challenge addressed testing for size of structural break, when the break date is unknown.

 * I For $X_n$ I used F-statistic for a structural braek.
 * Then $Y_n$ is and $\delta$ the magnitude of the break.